EPFL-Center-for-Imaging/napari-floodfill/README.md

 ----------------------------------

-This [napari] plugin is an output of a collaborative project between the [EPFL Center for Imaging](https://imaging.epfl.ch/) and the [Thermomechanical Metallurgy Laboratory](https://www.epfl.ch/labs/lmtm/) in 2023.
+This [napari] plugin is an output of a collaborative project between the [EPFL Center for Imaging](https://imaging.epfl.ch/) and the [Galatea Lab](https://www.epfl.ch/labs/galatea/) in 2023.

 [napari]: https://github.com/napari/napari
 [BSD-3]: http://opensource.org/licenses/BSD-3-Clause